 Description: Properties of real numbers, factoring, exponents and radicals, linear and fractional equations, linear and nonlinear inequalities, quadratic equations, and functions and graphs.
 This course may not be accepted in transfer toward the general education requirement for a baccalaureate degree.

-Max credits per semester: 3 Max credits per degree: 3 Grading Option: Graded Prerequisite for: MTH 1503
+Grading Option: Graded Prerequisite for: MTH 1503

 MTH 1403 AGRICULTURAL MATHEMATICS